Luis Garavito: 1980s

-Discovering Adolf Hitler's book Mein Kampf, Garavito became fond of Hitler upon discovering similarities in their early lives, homosexual experiences, and years spent in vagrancy.
-This fondness developed into idolization, expressing admiration for Hitler, mass graves of the Holocaust, and stating that he "liked the concentration camps".
-On 25 January 1984, Garavito was housed under psychiatric care for 33 days following a mental breakdown; he was prescribed antipsychotic medication and referred to psychotherapy for his depression.
-After obtaining a permit to leave on 28 February 1984, Garavito fled to Pereira where he immediately molested, burned, and bit two children in the sector of Getsemani before leaving their photographs with his older sister.
-When the children publicly identified him, Garavito fled the city.
-He then resumed storing scalpels, candles, and razor blades in plastic bags for future victims.
-Having molested and tortured more than a hundred children by this period, Garavito was briefly detained for stealing jewelry from a friend.
+Upon discovering Adolf Hitler's autobiography Mein Kampf, Garavito became very fond of the Nazi leader and even made several connections between both of their lives, such as traumatic childhoods, homosexual experiences and years spent in vagrancy.
+He thus developed an obsessive admiration of Hitler and the mass graves of the Holocaust, later remarking to investigators that he "liked the concentration camps".
+On 25 January 1984, his 27th birthday, Garavito was housed under psychiatric care for 33 days following a mental breakdown; he was prescribed antipsychotic medication and referred to psychotherapy for his depression.
+After obtaining a permit to leave on 28 February, Garavito instead fled to Pereira, Department of Risaralda, where he immediately molested two children in the sector of Getsemani before leaving their photographs with his older sister.
+When he was publicly identified, he fled the city.
+Garavito then resumed storing scalpels, candles and razor blades in plastic bags for future victims.
+Having sexually abused more than a hundred children by this time, Garavito was then briefly detained for stealing jewelry from a friend.

-Garavito also developed an obsession with Colombian spree killer Campo Elías Delgado, who murdered his own mother and several others at a Bogotá restaurant in December 1986.
-Garavito admired the national attention it received and wished to emulate him as he and others noted it on television at a bar.
-From this point on, Garavito harboured extensive fantasies of acquiring a machine gun and annihilating his father and family before committing suicide.
-Holding various murderers in great admiration, Garavito felt that committing suicide following a mass murder of his family would be an ideal way to die for him.
+Garavito also developed an obsession with domestic terrorist Campo Elías Delgado, a self-declared Vietnam veteran, who murdered his own mother (and several others) at a Bogotá restaurant in December 1986.
+Garavito admired the national attention Delgado received, and wished to emulate him, while he and others watched the headlines on television at a bar.
+From this point on, Garavito fantasized about acquiring a machine gun and annihilating his father and family before committing suicide.
+Idolizing certain murderers, Garavito felt that committing suicide following a mass murder of his family would be an ideal way to die for him.

-During this period, Garavito found another girlfriend named Graciela Zabaleta, a single mother who resided near the local psychiatric centres in which he was committed.
+During this period, Garavito dated a single mother, Graciela Zabaleta, who resided near the local psychiatric centres in which he was committed.
 After introducing himself, Garavito casually suggested that she be his permanent companion.
-Charmed by his confidence, Zabaleta let Garavito live with her in exchange for providing meals and paying bills in their Pereira household.
-Garavito was generally absent, but acted as a protective and fatherly figure over the household.
-Despite this, Zabaleta was wary of Garavito's alcoholism, which often spurred scandalous and antisocial behaviour.
-Like Luz Mary, Garavito also would later claim to have loved Zabaleta.
+Charmed by his confidence, Zabaleta let Garavito live with her in Pereira, in exchange for providing meals and helping to pay bills in the household.
+Instead, Garavito was generally absent, yet acted as a protective and fatherly figure over the household.
+This lead Zabaleta to be wary of his alcoholism, which notably seemed to trigger his scandalous and antisocial behaviour.

-After being seen drunk in the company of various pubescent youths of "humble" appearance by his friends Jairo Toro and Ancizar Valencia, Garavito's companions became aware of their friend's pederasty.
-Despite this, Garavito was not confronted, and most of his male and female acquaintances did not suspect any sexual problems.
-Starting in 1988, Garavito began documenting his crimes, keeping trophies from his victims in black cloth suitcases at several females' residences.
+After being seen by his friends, Jairo Toro and Ancizar Valencia, drunk and in the company of young boys at local motels, Garavito's social circle subsequently became aware of his pederasty.
+Despite this, he was not confronted about it, and his friends were largely unaware of the depravity of his actual crimes.
+Starting in 1988, he began documenting his assaults, keeping trophies from victims in black, cloth suitcases at several females' residences.